Spencer Kieboom: Draft and minor leagues

+Major leagues

-Kieboom was promoted to the Harrisburg Senators of the Class AA Eastern League for the 2016 season, hitting .230 in 94 games with five home runs and 31 RBIs.
-He went home to Georgia after the conclusion of the Eastern League season, but three weeks later the Nationals promoted him to the major leagues for the first time on September 27, 2016, after an injury to starting catcher Wilson Ramos.
-Kieboom was on the Nationals′ roster for six days, and he had one plate appearance, drawing a walk and scoring a run in the team's regular season finale on October 2, thus ending his first stint in the major leagues with 1.000 on-base percentage.
+Kieboom went home to Georgia after the conclusion of the Eastern League season, but three weeks later the Nationals promoted him to the major leagues for the first time on September 27, 2016, after an injury to starting catcher Wilson Ramos.
+Kieboom was on the Nationals′ roster for six days, and he had one plate appearance, drawing a walk and scoring a run in the team's regular season finale on October 2, thus ending his first stint in the majors with 1.000 on-base percentage.

-2017

-During spring training in 2017, the Nationals designated Kieboom for assignment on March 2, then outrighted him to the Syracuse Chiefs of the Class AAA International League on March 6 before assigning him to Class AA Harrisburg, where he began the season.
-After he hit .183 in 19 games with Harrisburg, slugging two home runs and driving in six runs, he was promoted to Class AAA for the first time and spent the rest of the season with Syracuse, appearing in 47 games and hitting .275 with three home runs and 19 RBIs.
+During spring training in 2017, the Nationals designated Kieboom for assignment on March 2, then outrighted him to the Syracuse Chiefs of the Triple-A International League on March 6 before assigning him to Double-A Harrisburg, where he began the season.
+After he hit .183 in 19 games with Harrisburg, slugging two home runs and driving in six runs, he was promoted to Triple-A and spent the rest of the season with Syracuse, appearing in 47 games and hitting .275 with three home runs and 19 RBIs.
 He finished the 2017 season with an overall batting average for the year of .250, with five home runs and 25 RBIs.

-2018

 The Nationals invited Kieboom to major league spring training in 2018 as a non-roster invitee.
 Despite not appearing in a regular-season professional game at any position other than catcher, Kieboom took the field more than once during 2018 spring training as a first baseman.
 He began the season with Syracuse and appeared in 25 games with the Chiefs, batting .250, hitting a home run, and driving in 10 runs while appearing as both a catcher and occasional first baseman before the Nationals called him up to the major leagues on May 11 after starting catcher Matt Wieters suffered an injury and went on the 10-day disabled list.
 During the first game of a doubleheader against the Los Angeles Dodgers at Nationals Park in Washington, D.C., on May 19, Kieboom had his first career major-league start, and in the third inning he notched his first major-league hit, singling off of Dodgers starter Ross Stripling.
 On September 11, 2018, Kieboom hit his first career home run while facing Philadelphia Phillies pitcher Nick Pivetta.

-2019

 Kieboom spent the 2019 season with Harrisburg, hitting .196/.271/.256/.527 with 1 home run and 14 RBI.
 On October 21, 2019, the Nationals outrighted Kieboom off their 40-man roster.
-He elected free agency on October 24, but later decided to retire.
+He elected free agency on October 24 and later decided to retire.